Divya110205/COLOR_CONVERSIONS_OF-IMAGE/README.md

 <br>

 ### ii)Draw Shapes and Add Text
+(1) Draw a line from the top-left to the bottom-right of the image.
+(2) Draw a circle at the center of the image.
+(3) Draw a rectangle around a specific region of interest in the image.
+(4) Add the text "OpenCV Drawing" at the top-left corner of the image.
 <br>
 <br>

 ### iii)Image Color Conversion

+(1) Convert the image from RGB to HSV and display it (2) Convert the image from RGB to GRAY and display it.
+(3) Convert the image from RGB to YCrCb and display it.
+(4) Convert the HSV image back to RGB and display it.
 <br>
 <br>

 ### iv)Access and Manipulate Image Pixels
 <br>
+(1) Access and print the value of the pixel at coordinates (100, 100) (2) Modify the color of the pixel at (199, 199) to white
 <br>

 ### v)Image Resizing